Gay Dictionary Czech

 Czech is a West Slavic language belonging to the Indo-European family, spoken mainly in the Republic and Slovakia by about 12 million people, which is represented in writing using the Latin alphabet with various diacritics signs.

 Czech society is one of the most liberal and modern in Europe, being legal homosexuality since 1962.
-Although the surveys reveal a majority social support has not been able to approve neither equal marriage nor homoparental adoption, but different anti-discrimination laws and civil unions.
+Although the surveys reveal a majority of social support has been able to approve neither equal marriage nor homoparental adoption, but different anti-discrimination laws and civil unions.
 Gay pride is celebrated since 2011 and many festivals and events.
 In the capital, Prague, there is a large and developed LGBT community with a lot of nightlife and a great foreign tourist attraction and youth from the rest of the country.

 Highlights in this Gay Dictionary the only reference in the world to the fruit of the beech, and the reference to temperature, explained in the German Gay Dictionary.

 The literal translation of the word Bukvice is beechnut, which is nothing but the fruit of the beech.
 It is derogatory slang for referring to homosexual men whose origin is not known with certainty, although the most likely that is its phonetic resemblance to other Czech words such as Buzerant, so it would have the same origin as these, the old name of the inhabitants of what is now Bulgaria.+

 The derogative word Buzerant derives from Bulgarian.
 The origin of the term dates back to the ninth century when Orthodox Catholics wanted to evangelize Bulgarian territory, where there was a very strong current animist.
 To combat this they spread the idea that in the area of Bulgaria was a sect that practiced sodomy.
 The translation into the English language is Bugger.